kelsey-sorrels/roguelike-tutorial-2018/lessons/week01.md

 program, but I put a little comment line just so that when we have several crates and each of their use statements, it all matches up.
 From the standard library we'll want to use the `HashMap` and `HashSet` types.
-Actually we'll only use `HashSet` right away, but we'll end up with a `HashMap` too soon enough I'm sure.
+Actually we'll only use `HashSet` right away, but we'll end up with a `HashMap` soon enough I'm sure.

 ```rust